-A Human Resources adviser may attend the disciplinary panel to provide professional support and advice to the panel.
-This adviser will not be a decision maker in this process.
+A Human Resources advisor may attend the disciplinary panel to provide professional support and advice to the panel.
+This advisor will not be a decision maker in this process.

 A note taker may be present at the hearing.
 They will make a record of the hearing, but not of the confidential deliberations of the panel.
-The employee will receive a copy of these notes with the formal outcome letter unless otherwise impracticable.
+You will receive a copy of these notes with the formal outcome letter unless otherwise impracticable.

-The employee (and their companion) must make every effort to attend the hearing.
-If the employee fails to attend the hearing without good reason, or is persistently unavailable, the school may make a decision based on the evidence available.
+You (and your companion) must make every effort to attend the hearing.
+If you fail to attend the hearing without good reason, or are persistently unavailable, we may make a decision based on the evidence available.

-The school does not allow the audio recording of disciplinary hearings unless there are preagreed exceptional circumstances.
+We do not allow the audio recording of disciplinary hearings unless there are pre-agreed exceptional circumstances.
 Covert recording or allowing a person to attend covertly is considered gross misconduct.

-At the hearing the employee will be entitled to:
+At the hearing you will be entitled to:

-- a full explanation of the case against them; - set out their case and respond to any allegation; - ask questions, present evidence and call relevant witnesses; - raise points about any information provided by witnesses.
+- a full explanation of the case against yourself - set out your case and respond to any allegation - ask questions, present evidence and call relevant witnesses - raise points about any information provided by witnesses.